rpytel1/supercomputing-labs/lab2/blogpost.md

   11   |   5 min 52 s   |   57   |   300  |   16.4

-To reduce the aforementioned possible I/O bottleneck we used a 80GBit Root Device Volume size, which did not improve significantly the processing time (still 5.5 minutes), yet it boosted the CPU utilization to 65% (unfortunately due to "budget limitations we cannot provide graphs of this run).
+To reduce the aforementioned possible I/O bottleneck we used a 80GBit Root Device Volume size, which did not improve significantly the processing time (still 5.5 minutes), yet it boosted the CPU utilization to 65% (unfortunately due to "budget limitations" we cannot provide graphs of this run).
 In the following figures the graphs for each of the aforementioned runs can be found.

 #### 2 executors per node